What Are The Best Places To Learn To Code Online?

 Blog post image

-⭐ ZTM is our #1 recommendation for beginners, especially if you’re looking to learn to code and get hired ASAP.
+⭐ ZTM is my #1 recommendation for beginners, especially if you’re looking to learn to code and get hired ASAP.

-We're not just for beginners as we also have many intermediate and advanced courses (with more in the works) but we do make sure that our bootcamp courses are approachable and engaging for anyone no matter their background, age, or skill.
+We're not just for beginners either, as we also have many intermediate and advanced courses (with more in the works).
+However, we do make sure that our bootcamp courses are approachable and engaging for anyone no matter their background, age, or skill.

 Disclaimer: We are ZTM so of course we had to choose ourselves as #1 here.
 Wouldn't you?!